aubrijesh/Routerjs/README.md

 ### render : function
 Params: ($el, $templateElement, data)

-case 1: it will be done automatically if you have set autoRender to false, default value of autoRender is true that means it will render automatically.
+case 1: it will be done automatically if you have not set autoRender to false, default value of autoRender is true that means it will render automatically.

 case 2: if you have explicitly set autoRender to false then you can handle render function in your route object.
 That give a bit more flexibility. this function have three parameters